long013/long013.github.io/_pages/about.md

 - *2022.07*: &nbsp; One second-authored paper published in ***Animal Feed Science and Technology (SCI Q1; IF=2.5)***: [**Dietary acidifiers as an alternative to antibiotics for promoting pig growth performance: A systematic review and meta-analysis**](https://www.sciencedirect.com/science/article/pii/S0377840122001183?via%3Dihub).
 - *2021.04*: &nbsp;🎉 One first-authored paper published in ***Environmental Science & Technology (SCI Q1; IF=10.8)***: [**Mitigation of Multiple Environmental Footprints for China's Pig Production Using Different Land Use Strategies**](https://pubs.acs.org/doi/10.1021/acs.est.0c08359).
 - *2020.12*: &nbsp;🎉 **[PhD Full Scholarship](https://www.csc.edu.cn/)** from China Scholarship Council (CSC) for the four-year PhD study at [Wageningen University & Research](https://www.wur.nl/) (64,800 €).
-- *2020.08*: &nbsp;🎉 **[Excellent Master’s Degree Thesis](http://www.cspnf.org.cn/col/col6234/art/2023/art_5b7c45c2a7f94e8db4f02b8eb60191d9.html)** from the Chinese Society of Plant Nutrition and Fertiliser Science (Awarded to the Top 1% master thesis in China).
+- *2020.08*: &nbsp;🎉 **[Excellent Master’s Degree Thesis](http://www.cspnf.org.cn/col/col6234/art/2023/art_5b7c45c2a7f94e8db4f02b8eb60191d9.html)** from the Chinese Society of Plant Nutrition and Fertiliser Science (Awarded to the Top 1% best master thesis in China).
 - *2020.02*: &nbsp; One second-authored paper published in ***Agriculture, Ecosystems and Environment (SCI Q1; IF=6.0)***: [**Can dietary manipulations improve the productivity of pigs with lower environmental and economic cost?
 A global meta-analysis**](https://www.sciencedirect.com/science/article/pii/S0167880919303640?via%3Dihub).

 # 📝 Publications